github/opensource.guide/_articles/metrics.md

 For example, [Homebrew](https://github.com/Homebrew/brew/blob/bbed7246bc5c5b7acb8c1d427d10b43e090dfd39/docs/Analytics.md) finds that Google Analytics helps them prioritize work:

 > Homebrew is provided free of charge and run entirely by volunteers in their spare time.
 As a result, we do not have the resources to do detailed user studies of Homebrew users to decide on how best to design future features and prioritise current work.
-Anonymous aggregate user analytics allow us to prioritise fixes and features based on how, where and when people use Homebrew.
+Anonymous aggregate user analytics allow us to prioritise fixes and features based on how, where, and when people use Homebrew.

 Popularity isn't everything.
 Everybody gets into open source for different reasons.
-If your goal as an open source maintainer is to show off your work, be transparent about your code, or just have fun, metrics may not be important to you.
+If your goal as an open-source maintainer is to show off your work, be transparent about your code, or just have fun, metrics may not be important to you.

 If you _are_ interested in understanding your project on a deeper level, read on for ways to analyze your project's activity.